Skellefteå Municipality: Riksdag

 This lists the relative strength of the socialist and centre-right blocs since 1973, but parties not elected to the Riksdag are inserted as "other", including the Sweden Democrats results from 1988 to 2006, but also the Christian Democrats pre-1991 and the Greens in 1982, 1985 and 1991.
 The sources are identical to the table above.
 The coalition or government mandate marked in bold formed the government after the election.
 New Democracy got elected in 1991 but are still listed as "other" due to the short lifespan of the party.

 Demographics

-2022 by district

 This is a demographic table based on Skellefteå Municipality's electoral districts in the 2022 Swedish general election sourced from SVT's election platform, in turn taken from SCB official statistics.

-Residents include everyone registered as living in the district, regardless of age or citizenship status.
-Valid voters indicate Swedish citizens above the age of 18 who therefore can vote in general elections.
-Left vote and right vote indicate the result between the two major blocs in said district in the 2022 general election.
-Employment indicates the share of people between the ages of 20 and 64 who are working taxpayers.
-Foreign background denotes residents either born abroad or with two parents born outside of Sweden.
-Median income is the received monthly income through either employment, capital gains or social grants for the median adult above 20, also including pensioners in Swedish kronor.
-College graduates indicates any degree accumulated after high school.

-There were 73,333 residents, of whom 56,888 were Swedish citizens of voting age.
-63.1 % voted for the left coalition and 35.7 % for the right coalition.
+There were 73,333 residents, including 56,888 Swedish citizens of voting age.
+63.1% voted for the left coalition and 35.7% for the right coalition.
+Indicators are in percentage points except population totals and income.